drogus/crows/README.md

 #### Worker

 Worker is one of the most interesting parts of the project, in my humble opinion.
-A worker runs N threads, where N by default is a number of CPUs.
-Each thread runs an asynchronous runtime - Tokio at the moment.
-As workers will mostly work on a very similar workloads I think it makes sense to use this kind of "share nothing" approach.
-It might be also potentially faster than running one runtime with multiple threads.
-I also don't rule out trying out different runtimes and I'm especially curious to try out Tokio with IO-uring.
+A workers runs on top of a Tokio asynchronous runtime.
+All of the scenarios are executed in the context of the async runtime, thus even though the scenarios are written like you would normally write synchronous code, they will be executed in an asynchronous wait under the hood.

-Each of the worker threads can run multiple instances of wasmtime environments.
-Each wasmtime environment can run functions from the WASM module containing a scenario.
+When a scenario is being executed a WASM runtime, using Wasmtime, is created.
 All the IO operations are done on the host side and thus WASM modules only call the host defined functions.
 For example in order to make an HTTP request:

 1. The WASM module prepares an `HTTPRequest` object and writes it to WASM linear memory
 2. The WASM module calls the `http_request` binding that in turn executes code in the Tokio runtime